Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Watertown's Soil Conditions

-Watertown's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay types, each requiring tailored turf management.
-According to the UMass Extension Turf Program, optimal mowing heights are: Kentucky bluegrass 2.5-3.5 inches, perennial ryegrass 2-3 inches, tall fescue 3-4 inches, and fine fescue 2.5-3.5 inches (the latter comprising 50-70% of MA shade mixes).
+Watertown's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow soils, and marine clay, each requiring tailored turf management.
+Following UMass Extension Turf Program guidelines, optimal mowing heights are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of MA shade mixes.
 The "One-Third Rule"—never removing more than 1/3 of the blade height—prevents turf stress.
 Blades should be sharpened every 20-25 hours of use.
 Watertown's acidic soils (pH 5.5-6.5) often require lime applications for optimal turf health, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.

 Watertown Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands and protected areas in Watertown is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn mowing near wetlands and protected areas in Watertown is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Buffer zones of 25-50 feet must be maintained from wetlands and vernal pools, and any work within these areas may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
-Special restrictions apply during wildlife breeding seasons, particularly for birds (March-August) and vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for sensitive habitats.
-For local permitting and guidance, contact: Watertown Conservation Commission
+Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require careful planning and may necessitate a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) to the Conservation Commission.
+Mowing is restricted during sensitive periods, such as the breeding season for birds (March-August) and vernal pool activity (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for wildlife protection.
+For guidance on buffer zones and permitting, contact:

 149 Main Street, Watertown, MA 02472